ylam21/scheduler/README.md

 # scheduler
-Scheduler is a tool made for scheduling workdays for employees.
+Scheduler is a tool for generating work schedules based on employee availability and work limits.

 ## Installation
 Clone the repository: